Career Definition for a Stationary Engineer

-Because of advances in technology and more automated and efficient control systems, the BLS expects job opportunities for power operators to decrease by 6% from 2014-2024.
-In May of 20152, the BLS estimated the median salary for these workers to be $75,660.
+Because of advances in technology and more automated and efficient control systems, the BLS expects job opportunities for power operators to increase by 1% from 2016-2026.
+In May of 2018, the BLS estimated the median salary for these workers to be $79,610.

 Water Treatment Plant Operator

 Performing many of the same type of duties of power plant operators, water treatment plant operators monitor and control the machines that clean impurities out of water and prepare it for future use.
 They also wash out tanks and other equipment, analyze water samples, manage the addition of chemicals and keep detailed records of the cleansing process.